wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/deployment_variables/deployment_variables_aix.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-.. meta:: Learn how to use deployment variables on AIX
+.. meta:: :description: Learn how to use deployment variables on AIX

 .. _deployment_variables_aix: